Alex Collins (American football): 2017

-Collins competed with Thomas Rawls, Eddie Lacy, Chris Carson, Mike Davis, C. J. Prosise, and J. D. McKissic throughout training camp for the job as starting running back.
+Collins competed with Rawls, Eddie Lacy, Chris Carson, Mike Davis, Prosise, and J. D. McKissic throughout training camp for the job as starting running back.
 On August 30, 2017, it was reported that the Seahawks were fielding trade offers for Collins and cornerback Jeremy Lane.
-The Seattle Seahawks had no role for Collins after Eddie Lacy, Thomas Rawls, and C. J. Prosise were slated to have the bulk of the carries.
+The Seahawks had no role for Collins after Lacy, Rawls, and Prosise were slated to have the bulk of the carries.

 On September 2, 2017, Collins was waived by the Seahawks.

 Baltimore Ravens

+2017

-On September 5, 2017, Collins was signed to the Baltimore Ravens' practice squad.
-The Baltimore Ravens signed Collins and former Chicago Bears' running back Jeremy Langford to provide depth after Kenneth Dixon tore his meniscus in training camp.
+On September 5, 2017, Collins was signed to the practice squad of the Baltimore Ravens.
+The Ravens signed Collins and former Chicago Bears running back Jeremy Langford to provide depth after Kenneth Dixon tore his meniscus in training camp.